 As soon as your customer contact data hits your CRM, it starts to deteriorate.
 According to research by Salesforce, 70% of the data in your CRM becomes inaccurate every year.
 This can lead to several serious problems for you and your organisation.

-In this latest edition of Get down and data, we’ll look at:
+In this blog, we’ll look at:

 You can only really guarantee that a piece of data is accurate at the moment you enter it into your CRM.
 After that, anything can happen.

 The company could change location or sector, or even go out of business altogether.
 The individual contact could change job roles with an internal promotion.
 Maybe they left to join a new company - the average tenure in B2B sales roles is only ten months; many people have changed their employment circumstances in the post-pandemic shake-up.

 Whatever the reason, the data in your CRM is no longer accurate - and you’ve got a problem.

 For RevOps professionals, out-of-date CRM data can cause numerous issues.

 If the information on your customers and prospects in your CRM is out-of-date, your salespeople will waste valuable time.
 They’ll literally be trying to contact people and companies that don’t exist anymore.

 Then, once they’ve established that the contact they wanted to speak to isn’t there, they then have to spend time and effort finding the right person.